 Sec.
-34-153. - Implementation and enforcement of article provisions.
+10-71. - Administration and noise measurement.

-- (a) The noise control program required by this article shall be administered by the director of the town. - (b) In order to implement and enforce this article and for the general purpose of sound and vibration abatement and control, the director or his duly appointed representative shall have the power to, upon presentation of the proper credentials, make necessary inspections and tests with the proper authorization or permission from the owner on any private property or place. - (c) Sound level measurement shall be made with a sound level meter Type II or better using the A-weighting network in accordance and conforming with the noise measurements standards promulgated by the American National Standards Institute or its successor body.
+- (a) The noise control program required by this article shall be administered by the director. - (b) In order to implement and enforce this article and for the general purpose of sound and vibration abatement and control, the director or his appointed representative shall have the power to, upon presentation of the proper credentials, make necessary inspections and tests with the proper authorization or permission from the owner on any private property or place. - (c) Sound level measurement shall be made with a sound level meter Type II or better using the "A" weighting network in accordance and conforming with the noise measurements standards promulgated by the American National Standards Institute or its successor body.